 What do traditional blackjack and online blackjack players have in common?
-They both make the same mistake – it’s actually the #1 mistake that blackjack players make – forgetting to follow basic blackjack strategy.
+They forget how to win at blackjack by repeating the same mistake.
+It’s actually the #1 mistake that blackjack players make – forgetting to follow basic blackjack strategy.
 If you’re a real money blackjack player, please don’t make a bet before reading this article!
 In five minutes, you can use the same techniques, betting strategies and card-counting secrets that blackjack card counters have used successfully, to take millions of dollars from major casinos.

 Playing with perfect strategy is key to beating the house.
-It’s especially important when playing online blackjack.
+It’s especially important when playing with an online blackjack guide.
 The biggest advantage comes from counting cards, but the way most online games are designed makes that impossible.

 Knowing exactly how the dealer will act allows players to calculate the mathematically optimal play in any situation.
 A player who always makes the best possible play can whittle the house edge down to less than half a percent under the best possible circumstances.